ingmapping/Basemaps_QTiles/README.md

 ## Introduction

-Creating basemaps from Natural Earth Data with QTiles in QGIS
+Creating raster tiled basemaps from Natural Earth Data with QTiles in QGIS

 About the project: